newcleo-dev-team/lbh15/docs/source/learn_more.rst

     After an initial transient, the blue curve, representing the controlled Oxygen concentration within lead, overlaps almost exactly with the setpoint values (yellow curve).
     The overlapping of the two Oxygen concentration curves can be improved or worsened by varying the PID coefficients.

-.. note:: This tutorial works even by substituting the *lead* object with either an instance of the :class:`.Bismuth` or of the :class:`.LBE` classes.
+.. note:: This tutorial works even with the :class:`.Bismuth` and the :class:`.LBE` classes instances.